TGiles/static-site/blog/posts/2021/firefox-contributors-guide.md

    2. On Mac or Linux, most likely a terminal code editor will appear...probably [Vim](https://coderwall.com/p/adv71w/basic-vim-commands-for-getting-started) or [Nano](https://phoenixnap.com/kb/use-nano-text-editor-commands-linux)
       1. Edit the commit message in the editor that appears
       2. Save and exit from the editor
-4. Afterwards, run `hg wip` and the resulting log should show your updated message! 🎉
+4. Afterwards, run `hg wip` and the resulting log should show your updated message on your updated commit! 🎉

 #### `hg histedit`